Lincoln MKZ Insurance Rates

 Rates by State, City, and Model

-The chart below illustrates average Lincoln MKZ insurance rates for different risk profiles and scenarios.
+The chart below shows average Lincoln MKZ insurance rates for other coverage scenarios.

-- Choosing low $100 deductibles for comp and collision coverage will increase the cost to $1,678
+- Buying low deductibles for comp and collision coverage will increase the cost to $1,678

-- Policy cost for full coverage for a teen driver may cost $5,396 each year
+- The cost for full coverage for a teenage driver can cost as much as $5,396 each year

-Auto insurance rates for a Lincoln MKZ also range considerably based on your risk profile, the model year and trim level, and policy deductibles and limits.
+Auto insurance rates for a Lincoln MKZ can also vary considerably based on your driver profile, the trim level of your MKZ, and liability limits and deductibles.

-Older drivers with a good driving record and high deductibles may pay as little as $1,300 annually on average, or $108 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers will have to pay upwards of $5,300 a year.
+More mature drivers with a good driving record and high deductibles may only pay around $1,300 annually on average for full coverage.
+Rates are highest for teen drivers, where even good drivers will have to pay at least $5,300 a year.
 View Rates by Age

-Your home state plays a big part in determining prices for Lincoln MKZ insurance prices.
-A good driver about age 40 could pay as low as $900 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,860 on average in Michigan, New York, and Florida.
+Where you live plays a big part in determining prices for Lincoln MKZ insurance rates.
+A good driver about age 40 could pay as low as $910 a year in states like Iowa, Maine, and Idaho, or at least $1,970 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |